Airline requires passengers to certify being free of COVID-19 symptoms

 American Airlines is the carrier operating from Dubuque Regional Airport.

-The requirement was effective beginning Tuesday and is included in a travel advisory posted to American Airlines’ website.
+The requirement started this week and is included in a travel advisory posted to American Airlines’ website.

 Passengers should bring their own face coverings.